HyperfocusSurfer/infcloud/readme.md

 * New jquery with only a few deprecation warnings left
 * Some more hacky workarounds from 2015 removed
 * Transitioning to a new version of full-calendar

+Bugs:
+* todo tab not working
+* events can be created but won't render until reload